williamlagos/django-plethora/README.md

-Genese Content Engine
+Plethora Content Engine
 -----------------------

-Genese is a small framework for building content-enabled websites with Django.
+Plethora is a small framework for building content-enabled websites with Django.